etherisc-legacy/GIF/README.md

 3. `npm ci` to install package dependencies
 4. `npm run bootstrap` to install dependencies for Lerna packages
 5. `npm run dev:services:run` to run Docker Compose with RabbitMQ and PostreSQL
 6. `npm run migrate` to run migrations.
+Optionally, you can run `npm run seed` to fill the databases with test data, where applicable.
 7. `npm run dev` to start applications.
 8. `npm login` login into npm account with access to @etherisc organization private packages.
 9. `npm run publish` to update NPM packages